August 8, 2018

 Fatalities from accidents with tractor trailers have been climbing in the United States.
 Since 2016, at least 4,300 people died in commercial vehicle crashes.
 This is an increase of 5.4% from 2015, according to the National Highway Traffic Safety Administration.
+If you’ve been involved in such an accident, consulting a vehicle accident lawyer may be crucial for understanding your legal options.

 The NHTSA also found that advanced safety features such as forward collision warning and automatic emergency braking systems are reducing the number of crashes in passenger vehicles.
+This includes a decrease in rear-end collisions, a topic that a rear-end collision lawyer could provide further insights on.

 The problem is that these important safety features are not yet widely available in commercial vehicles.
 Many of the rigs are more than 10 years old and were manufactured before the new technology was invented.
 According to a report published by Securing America’s Future Energy, a Washington, DC, think tank, only approximately 15% of large commercial trucks in the United States had collision mitigation systems as of 2015.
+The lack of these systems could potentially lead to more accidents, making the role of a truck accident lawyer increasingly important.

 The sad thing is that many of the serious crashes with big rigs and other commercial vehicles could be prevented if these safety systems were being used.
 The Insurance Institute for Highway Safety states that 107,000 crashes in the U.S. each year, including approximately 28% of those that involve commercial vehicles, could have been prevented or reduced with collision prevention systems (systems for forward collision warning, automatic emergency braking, blind spot warning and lane departure).